Beekan/betabot/betabot_square_away/README.md

 ### What ROS REPs did you used?

-ROS REP 128 for paths naming conventions and 144 for package naming conventions
+ROS REP 128 for paths naming conventions and 144 for package naming conventions and cpp style conventions such as camel case class names.

 ### How we could increase the overall performance?